GodotCollection/SimpleWrapperLauncher/README.md

 ~~https://steamcommunity.com/sharedfiles/filedetails/?id=1970276543~~

-**Update:** That method is not as good, because it will won't exit after Godot exits.
+**Update:** That method is actually not as good, as it won't exit after Godot exits.
 I will keep using my method for now.

 ## Usage: